psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - Basic UI components are complete (Phase 2)
    - Aircraft visualization is complete (Phase 3)
    - Flight phase integration is complete (Phase 4)
+   - Airline theming system is complete (Phase 5)
    - Custom controls have been implemented
    - Navigation system is in place
    - Data binding infrastructure is working
    - Phase-aware UI components are implemented
    - Notification system is in place
+   - Theme switching with smooth transitions is implemented
-   - Preparing for Airline Theming System (Phase 5)
+   - Preparing for Optimization and Polish (Phase 6)

 3. **Functional Status**
    - Core connectivity to ProsimA320 and MSFS2020 is stable